fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 ## struct vs class

-For historical reasons, in C++, `structs` have all power that `class`es have.
+For historical reasons, in C++, `structs` have all power that `class`es have (structs can have member functions too).
 You can aswell use keyword `struct` when defining custom types.

 The only differences are: